Spain's conservative Popular Party elects Pablo Casado as new leader | DW | 21.07.2018

 "Dialogue doesn't work with those who want to break the law," he said this week.

-He is also against depenalizing euthanasia as promoted by the Socialist government and wants to lower income and corporation taxes.
+He is also against depenalizing euthanasia as promoted by the Socialist government and wants to lower income and corporate taxes.

-A total of 3,082 delegates cast their vote in Madrid for Rajoy's successor, who spoke for the last time as PP leader on Friday.
+A total of 3,082 delegates cast their vote in Madrid for the successor to Rajoy, who spoke for the last time as PP leader on Friday.

 In a long, emotional speech, 63-year-old Rajoy had asked PP members to "be responsible in carrying out your duties."